7 of 10: Not my all-time favorite retelling, but Radiant Darkness is a pretty solid one nonetheless.

 The one thing that kind of held the story back for me was that there was never really any reason that Persephone loved Hades.
 The author told you she did, and thus you were just supposed to go along with it.
 I wish that had been better addressed.

-Other than that, though, it’s a fun story, and I’m unlikely to forget this Greek myth any time soon.
+Other than that, though, Radiant Darkness is a fun story, and I’m unlikely to forget this Greek myth any time soon.